-Your Local Authority Access officer will be able to advice you of the requirements.
+Your Access Service at Gwynedd Council will be able to advice you of the requirements.
 He / she may also put you in touch with your local access group or disability organisation which will also be able to help in this respect.